gbmhunter/blog/content/electronics/components/resistors/_index.md

 The input voltage "divides" itself across the resistors proportionally based on relative resistances.
 The more resistance of any one resistor, the greater amount of voltage that will drop across it.
 You can easily reach the above equation by applying Ohm's law to the circuit.

 {{% aside type="tip" %}}
-The above equation on holds true when the input voltage source is of sufficiently low low impedance (e.g. output from linear regulator, SMPS) and the output is connected to something of relatively high impedance (input to ADC, input to op-amp, e.t.c).
+The above equation **only holds true** when the input voltage source is of sufficiently low impedance (e.g. output from linear regulator, SMPS) and the output is connected to something of relatively high impedance (input to ADC, input to op-amp, e.t.c).
 {{% /aside %}}

 During circuit design, you will encounter times when you have three knowns from `\(Eq.\ \ref{eq:vout-eq-r2-r1-vin}\)` but have to solve for any one of the others.
 Thus it has be re-arranged for every variable below for convenience (with `\(V_{IN}\)` and `\(R1\)` being able to be simplified slightly):